Manasi94/pupil-labs-manasi/Documentation.md

 ## Benchmarking:
 created a random 1000 points  whose distance need to be calculated from the ellipse.

 ### Results of Benchmarking

 Timeit Function is used to find the time required for the functions to evaluate the answer repeating if 5 times
 ##

-Time required for numpy :
+Time required for numpy :0.0010199546814

-0.0010199546814
-On increasing the sample size to 1000 the time required for cython implementation was:
+On increasing the sample size to 1000 the time required for cython implementation was:0.00103092193604
-0.00103092193604

 ##